 SAP GDPR Software / Solutions

-Access Controls: Managing lawful user access to personal data is a core requirement of GDPR either in active business systems, contracted processors, archives, as part of employee enrolment, or contract management.
+Access Controls (AC): Managing lawful user access to personal data is a core requirement of GDPR either in active business systems, contracted processors, archives, as part of employee enrolment, or contract management.

-SAP Process Control (PC): Providing ongoing digital evidence to the supervising authority of for example compliant policies & privacy notices and procedures, legal exclusions, controls (with automated monitoring across SAP and non-SAP systems), challenge responses, audit evidence and action management.
-See our GDPR content here.
+SAP Process Control (PC): Providing ongoing digital evidence to the supervising authority of, for example, compliant policies, privacy notices and procedures, legal exclusions, controls (with automated monitoring across SAP and non-SAP systems), challenge responses, audit evidence and action management.

-SAP Risk Management: Enterprise industry standard solution to conduct privacy impact assessments, integrated with Process Control.
+SAP Risk Management (RM): Enterprise industry standard solution to conduct privacy impact assessments, which can be integrated with Process Control.

 Browse our library of useful articles and GDPR whitepapers to learn more about Winterhawk and how we can support your organisation.